Armée des Émigrés

-Even Napoleon I said of them "True, they are paid by our enemies, but they were or should have been bound to the cause of their King.
+In 1802, First Consul Napoleon decreed a general amnesty for all remaining French émigrés, though he excluded approximately 1,000 people who had served as officers in the Armée des Émigrés or European armies at war with the French Republic.
+Napoleon once said of the Armée des Émigrés that "True, they are paid by our enemies, but they were or should have been bound to the cause of their King.
 France gave death to their action, and tears to their courage.
 All devotion is heroic".

-1802, Napoleon Bonaparte, First Consul, decreed a general amnesty for all but around a thousand of the Émigrés, with the exception of commanders and those who held ranks in armies hostile to the French Republic.